 - Quality objectives which are focused on improving the overall quality of work or products delivered in order to guarantee bigger and better long-term opportunities, and,

-- Technical objectives which are project management targets that are designed around improving technical efficiency or using better tech to generate better results, easier and faster.
+- Technical objectives are project management strategies that are designed around improving technical efficiency or using better tech to generate better results, easier and faster.

-In order to keep project objectives as reasonable and understandable as possible, they must be defined to mirror reality.
+In order to keep project goals and objectives as reasonable and understandable as possible, they must be defined to mirror reality.
 Simple, yet defined enough to cover all aspects of the project.

 The SMART framework helps define project objectives so team members are not left wondering where exactly to direct their efforts and therefore, it’s easier to eventually achieve them.